paulvino/calorie_counter/README.md

 Calorie Counter is a simple program that allows you to keep track of the number of steps per day.

 It is a study project, mainly for fun.

+Eventually Calorie Counter will contain your data (number of steps per day) and return you the statistics about burnt calories.